extrawest/flutter_firebase_water_tracker/README.md

 $ flutter run
 ```
 - Optional but highly recommended to setup pre-push hook
-    - Initializate git repository if you hevnt already
+    - Initialize git repository if you haven't already
     ```shel
         $ git init
     ```